Posts Tagged ‘Superannuation’

 Read MoreSuper strategies; Make tax-deductible super contributions

-By making a personal super contribution and claiming the amount as a tax deduction, you may be able to pay less tax and invest more in super.
+By making a personal tax deduction super contribution, you may be able to pay less tax and invest more in super.
 How does the strategy work?
-If you make a personal super contribution, you may be able to claim the contribution as a tax deduction and reduce your taxable…
+If you make a personal super contribution, you may be able to claim the contribution as a tax deduction and reduce your taxable income.
+The contribution will generally be…

 Read MoreSuper strategies – Splitting your super contributions to your spouse